apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 ### Build Docker images

-As discussed previously, we build a custom Docker image (*beam-python-example:1.16*) and use it to deploy a Flink cluster and to run the Java user code of the *Kafka Connector I/O*.
+As discussed previously, we build a custom Docker image (*beam-python-example:1.16*) and use it to deploy a Flink cluster and to run the Java user code of the Kafka Connector I/O.

 ```Dockerfile
 # beam/Dockerfile